MihailaDumitru/Hierarchical_Clustering/README.md

 It’s a very important part of Hierarchical Clustering (HC) what you define as a distance between 2 clusters because that can significantly impact the output of your algorithm.
 I'm not going deep into this is just something to remember, to note, based on your particular situation (business problem, data science, etc.) you need to define the distance.

 The way that HC agglomerative works is that it maintains memory of how we went to this process and that memory is stored in dendrogram.
-We'll cover this in a few!
-Enjoy

 ## How do dendrograms work?!